d0ugparker/one-handed-typing/README.md

 I now pretty consistently touch type at around 45 wpm.
-I've heard that the average two handed touch typist has a typing speed of about 58 wpm; while the average typist (hunt and peck, and it's variants) clocks in at around 36 wpm.
+I've heard that the average two handed touch typist has a typing speed of about 58 wpm; while the average typist (hunt and peck, and its variants) clocks in at around 36 wpm.

 ## Extras modifications for periphery keys